 - Pre-estimation discussion.
 You already defined what you want and have the initial details of the project.
-So, discuss it with the vendor to form the ground for the future estimation.
+So, discuss it with the vendor to form the ground for future estimation.

 - Rough estimation will be prepared by the vendor on the basis of your requirements.
 With its help, you will get a clear view of how much time and investment are needed for the project.

-- After that, you will approach detailed estimation.
+- After that, you will approach a detailed estimation.
 It may be divided into a few stages in turn:

-- Technical functional specification contains the entire list of technologies, third-party integrations, features, configuration peculiarities, all will be specified there.
+- Technical functional specification contains the entire list of development technologies, third-party integrations, features, configuration peculiarities, all will be specified there.